MinecraftForge/Documentation/docs/conventions/locations.md

 ### Localizations

-Localizations are plain-text files with the file extension .lang and the name being their [language code](https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx) such as `en_US`.
+Localizations are plain-text files with the file extension .lang and the name being their [language code](https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx) such as `en_us`.

 They are located in the `./assets/<modid>/lang/` folder.